 The Restore & Renew project, based out of the Royal Botanic Garden Sydney is a toolkit for ecological restoration practitioners, incorporating the latest science, helping them to restore diverse, resilient and adaptable ecosystems.

-Using the data and collections from the National Herbarium of NSW models of the relationship between occurrence and environment have been produced for each Restore & Renew species.
+Using the data and collections from the Herbarium models of the relationship between occurrence and environment have been produced for each Restore & Renew species.
 We have also mapped suitable environments for each species in 2070.

 Atlas of Living Australia